 Craig also shares his skills with clients in the private sector, handling a range of matters involving wills, trusts and probate.
-He has a particular emphasis on contentious inheritance disputes and is an Associate Member of ACTAPS.
+He has a particular emphasis on contentious inheritance disputes and is a member of ACTAPS.
 He built up an impressive track record at court and a vast amount of experience in dealing with litigation on the validity of testamentary documents, claims under the Inheritance (Provision for Family and Dependents) Act 1975 and disputes regarding the administration of trusts and estates.

 Craig is also an experienced mediation advocate and is an accredited mediator with CEDR.
 He has settled a variety of commercial and private client disputes using a wide range of alternative dispute resolution mechanisms.